 Thyroid nodules are abnormal growths within the thyroid gland.
-They are present in approx. 50% of the general population but only palpable in 5–10% of the population.
+They are present in approximately 50% of the general population but only palpable in 5–10% of the population.
 They are more common in women, especially in iodine-deficient regions, and their incidence increases with age.
 Thyroid nodules are the clinical manifestation of various underlying thyroid diseases.
-The majority of them are benign (∼ 95%), with colloid cysts, follicular adenomas, and Hashimoto's thyroiditis being the most common causes.
-Approx. 5% of thyroid nodules are malignant, with papillary carcinoma being the most common.
-Thyroid hormone assay is the best initial test in the evaluation of thyroid nodules.
-Thyroid ultrasonography can detect features suspicious of malignancy in a nodule and the diagnosis can be confirmed on ultrasound-guided fine needle aspiration cytology.
-Radioiodine uptake scan (thyroid scintigraphy) is used to evaluate nodules in patients with hyperthyroidism, to localize the autonomously functioning tissue.
-Based on their iodine uptake on radioiodine scans, thyroid nodules may be autonomous/hot (increased uptake) or non-functional/cold (decreased uptake).
+The majority of them are benign (∼ 95%), with colloid cysts, follicular adenomas, and Hashimoto thyroiditis being the most common causes.
+Approximately 5% of thyroid nodules are malignant, with papillary carcinoma being the most common form of malignant disease.
+A thyroid incidentaloma is a nodule that is discovered during imaging for an unrelated cause and should be evaluated in the same way as other nodules.
+The initial evaluation of all thyroid nodules includes a TSH assay and thyroid ultrasound.
+Sonographic signs of thyroid cancer should be further evaluated with fine-needle aspiration cytology (FNAC).
+Identification of a follicular neoplasm on FNAC necessitates further diagnostic evaluation with either molecular testing or surgical excision and histopathology because cytology cannot reliably distinguish between a follicular adenoma and a follicular carcinoma.
+A radioiodine uptake scan (thyroid scintigraphy) is used to evaluate nodules in patients with low TSH levels.
+Based on their iodine uptake on radioiodine scans, thyroid nodules can be categorized as autonomous/hot (increased uptake) or nonfunctional/cold (decreased uptake).
 The most common hot nodules are toxic adenomas and dominant nodules of toxic multinodular goiters.
 With a 5–15% risk of malignancy, cold nodules are clinically significant.
-Treatment depends on the underlying etiology and includes, e.g., surgery (thyroidectomy) for malignant and autonomous nodules, fine needle aspiration for thyroid cysts, and observation for small, benign nodules.
+Treatment depends on the underlying etiology and includes, e.g., surgery (thyroidectomy) for malignant and autonomous nodules, aspiration for thyroid cysts, and observation for small, benign nodules.

 - Sex: ♀ > ♂ (4:1)